-STRATEGIC RISK REGISTER (UPDATED AS AT Q1 2019/20)
+STRATEGIC RISK REGISTER (UPDATED AS AT Q2 2019/20)

 Risk Rating and Current Position Risk Treatment Mitigating Actions Change since last Quarter 1 Government Funding - a reduction in core spending power.
 There have been on-going reductions in national resources but receipts are increasing locally through the New Homes Bonus and Council Tax.
-There is some uncertainty regarding the future allocation of the New Homes Bonus from 2020/21 and the Retention of Business Rates.
-The Government is currently consulting on a Fair Funding Review, the outcome of which is due to be implemented from Aril 2020.
+There is some uncertainty regarding the future allocation of the New Homes Bonus and the Retention of Business Rates.
+The Government has delayed any changes to funding until 2021/22.
 Treat the risk through continuous action and review.
-The Medium Term Financial Plan (MTFP) was updated and approved by the Committee in February 2019.
+The Medium Term Financial Plan (MTFP) was updated and approved by the Finance and Management Committee in October 2019.
 Overall, there continues to be a relatively healthy financial position into the medium-term.
-This has been confirmed in the Budget Out-turn which was reported to the Finance and Management Committee on 25 July 2019.
 Longer-term budget savings may be required although General Reserves are currently adequate to finance projected deficits and known financial risks are being provided for in the MTFP.
-A further review of the MTFP is currently being undertaken and this will be reported to the Finance and Management Committee on 10 October 2019 No change to rating or treatment.
+A further review and update of the MTFP is currently being undertaken as part of the 2020 Budget Round.
+This will be reported to the Finance and Management Committee January 2020.
+No change to rating or treatment.
 2 The Economy - the impact of the national economic situation locally.
 Currently, the local economy is relatively strong and growing.
 A rise in interest rates would have a low impact due to the Council's fixed interest rate debt structure and would increase returns on current investments.
 However, the impact of the UK leaving the EU on local development and business, together with the Council's Treasury Management operations, remains uncertain.
 Tolerate the current situation and keep under review.
 It is considered that the Council is undertaking as much action as is reasonably possible at this stage to mitigate the risk, but the position is being kept under review.
-On-going budgets for income from planning fees, land charges, etc. together with the New Homes Bonus and Council Tax receipts are set at levels below current actuals, leaving some room for the effect of any significant downturn in the local economy.
+On-going budgets for income from planning fees, land charges, etc. together with the New Homes Bonus and Council Tax receipts are set at levels below current actuals and Local Plan targets leaving some room for the effect of any significant downturn in the local economy.
 The MTFP is not reliant on interest rates increasing from the current level to generate revenue.
 Any increase would be a direct benefit to the Budget.
-A significant amount of Debt is at fixed interest rates and is affordable within the Housing Revenue Account's No change to rating or treatment.
+No change to rating or treatment.